-Business intelligence tools often create queries with many outer joins.
-This article proves why outer joins are vulnerable to skewing.
-We will demonstrate that even if both tables are not skewed, it can be that the plan step by the first join step is biased.
+Business intelligence tools frequently utilize queries with multiple outer joins.
+This article presents evidence supporting the vulnerability of outer joins to skewing.
+We will illustrate that, regardless of whether both tables are skewed, there exists a possibility that the plan step in the initial joins may be biased.

 Let me carve out the details based on a simple test scenario: